Hi-Lo Books for Struggling or Reluctant Readers

 Great Illustrated Classics

 Great Illustrated Classics are just that.
-With large print, an illustration on every other page and excellent classic stories such as Treasure Island, Oliver Twist, Anne of Green Gables and Pride and Prejudice, our kids eat these books up.
+With large print, an illustration on every other page, and excellent classic stories such as Treasure Island, Oliver Twist, Anne of Green Gables, and Pride and Prejudice, our kids with dyslexia eat these books up.
 Written at approximately a 2-3rd grade level, they are excellent for both the young reader and the older struggling reader.
 Some of these are available on Kindle with Whispersync technology.
-Out of print.
-Search Amazon for used versions.
+Unfortunately, they are out of print but you can search on Amazon, eBay or other used book sellers for used versions.

 Classic Starts